samuelcrane/ippc-tpdp-cnenuphar/src/dp_conotrachelus_nenuphar.md

 ## Molecular assays for identifying _Conotrachelus nenuphar_
 There are several methods available for molecular diagnostic identification of the plum curculio.
 The _COI_ gene is a useful marker for diagnosing _Conotrachelus nenuphar_ from its congeners as well as identifying certain regional variants within the species.
 The northern and southern regions are readily diagnosable from each other, and within the southern populations, genetic variants found west of the Mississippi and in the mid-Atlantic are also diagnosable from the broader southern distribution.

+In this diagnostic protocol, methods (including reference to brand names) are described as published, as these define the original level of sensitivity, specificity and reproducibility achieved.
+The use of names of reagents, chemicals or equipment in these diagnostic protocols implies no approval of them to the exclusion of others that may also be suitable.
+Laboratory procedures presented in the protocols may be adjusted to the standards of individual laboratories, provided that they are adequately validated.

 ### DNA isolation
 Nucleic acids can be isolated using any standard technique.
 In the case of adults, a fragment of the whole adult specimen can be used in lysis to preserve morphological characters for independent diagnosis.
 A single hind leg from fresh tissue yields sufficient DNA concentration for PCRs.
 To semi-destructively sample a specimen for DNA, the head and prothorax of each individual can be separated from the body and subjected DNA extraction.
 This protocol allows for digestion of the soft internal tissue of the head and prothorax for isolation of nucleic acids while preserving the hard sclerotized external anatomy.
 After lysis of internal soft tissue, the head and prothorax is reattached to each specimen.

-The Qiagen DNeasy Blood & Tissue Kit (Qiagen, Inc) nucleic acid extraction technique has been used successfully on fresh whole specimens, single legs from fresh specimens, and head and prothorax from museum specimens (with modification, see Crane 2013).
+The Qiagen DNeasy Blood & Tissue Kit (Qiagen, Inc) nucleic acid extraction technique has been used successfully on fresh whole specimens, single legs from fresh specimens, and head and prothorax from museum specimens (with modification, see @Crane2013).

 ### 3’ _COI_ sequence-based identification of _Conotrachelus nenuphar_ and its geographic strains
 Using the 3’ _COI_ gene fragment, one is able to diagnose regional variation within _Conotrachelus nenuphar_.
 Two geographically distinct mitochondrial groups are resolvable with purely diagnostic single nucleotide variants and enable the diagnosis to identify regional source populations in the case of mid-Atlantic (Sb haplotypes) and Midwestern (Sa haplotypes).